-But first, why would you want to start an expat blog?
+But first, why would you want to start a blog?

-Here are a few reasons why you may want to start a blog:
+Here are a few reasons why you may want to start a lifestyle blog:

-To have a record of your experience abroad
+To have a record of your life experience

 Our memories can fade with time, so by blogging, you’ll have a record of your thoughts and experiences along the way.
 Write it diary style, write tutorials, take pictures, share your poetry.
 You can write anonymously if you’re a private type or get as detailed as you’d like.
 Anything is possible.

 Did you go to an awesome restaurant that blew you away?
 Well, maybe others are interested in dining there and are searching the web for a review.
 Maybe you’ve made some mistakes on your journey that you want to warn others about.
 Connecting with others around the world will benefit you as much as them.
 Providing a resource via your blog is a fantastic way to start.

 To keep in touch with friends and family and meet new people

 As we get older and people grow apart and move, it’s hard losing touch with loved ones.
 Blogging can be a great tool to share what you’ve been up to with a simple click of the mouse.
 People will also be able to find you more easily, so when it comes to making connections with others in your area, a blog is the perfect way to start!